Scarlet Witch: Secret Empire

 An alternate version of Captain America is created, one loyal to the terrorist organization Hydra.
 Taking the place of the real Steve Rogers, this "Hydra Cap" eventually attempts to take control over the United States in the Secret Empire crossover.
 Wanda initially joins the fight to stop Hydra, but the gathered heroes fail.
 Afterward, Wanda is brainwashed into serving Hydra's version of the Avengers.
 Later, it is revealed Chthon has taken advantage of the situation to once again possess the Scarlet Witch, causing mental instability.
 During a later battle, Doctor Strange works to free Wanda from Chthon's control again.
 The true Captain America later returns and the events of the Secret Empire crossover are undone.

 Dawn of X

 Magneto, Charles Xavier, and many of their mutant allies and enemies decide to create a sovereign nation state for mutants on the living island Krakoa.
-In this new mutant nation, Wanda is considered an enemy of the state of Krakoa for the events of M-Day, ranked as second on the list of most dangerous enemies to mutantkind, since the removal of the X-gene resulted in 986,420 deaths (the top enemy Bolivar Trask created the mutant-hunting Sentinel robots responsible for 16,521,618 deaths and counting).
-Magneto's former follower Exodus has called Wanda "the Great Pretender" in connection to the revelation that she is neither Magneto's daughter or a mutant at all.
+In this new mutant nation, Wanda is considered an enemy of the state of Krakoa for the events of M-Day, ranked as second on the list of most dangerous enemies to mutantkind, since the removal of the X-gene resulted in 986,420 deaths.
+The top enemy, Bolivar Trask created the mutant-hunting Sentinel robots responsible for 16,521,618 deaths and counting.
+Magneto's former follower Exodus calls Wanda "the Great Pretender" in connection to the revelation that she is neither Magneto's daughter or a mutant at all.